 Non-prescribed medications are available to boarding pupils, day pupils and staff.
-The School Nurse is able to administer non-prescribed medications under Homely Remedy Policy (see Appendix 2).
-Boarding staff have access to and are trained, by the School Nurse, to administer the list of medications detailed in the Homely Remedy Policy.
-A record is kept of the stock supplied to the boarding houses, including the amount issued, issue date and expiry date.
+The School Nurse is able to administer non-prescribed medications under Non-prescription medication Policy (see Appendix 2).
+Boarding staff have access to and are trained, by the School Nurse, to administer the list of medications detailed in the Non-prescription medication Policy.
+A record is kept of the stock supplied to the boarding houses, including the amount issued, issue date on ISAMS.

-The qualified first aider on duty in the absence of the School Nurse (see Section 2 above) is permitted only to administer paracetamol to pupils and staff in the absence of the School Nurse.
-He/she emails the School Nurse when paracetamol has been administered to a pupil so that the School Nurse can record this in the pupil's file.
+The qualified first aider on duty in the absence of the School Nurse (see Section 2 above) is permitted only to administer paracetamol, Ibuprofen and antihistamines to pupils and staff in the absence of the School Nurse.
+He/she must record this on ISAMS as soon as possible.